varunsv97/bird_marker/readme.txt

         The input images are transferred to images_done folder and yolo generated labels to lables_done folder.

-Step 4: Copy the 'output' folder onto your local computer. $ python3 clear_all.py can be run to clear output,
+Step 4: Copy the 'output' folder onto your local computer. $ python3 clear_all.py can be run to clear output, labels, rejected
         images_done and label_done folders.

         Follow the same steps for new images.